Our pet parents say they would never take their fur babies anywhere else. Get to know our team!

 For fun, Emily likes to slackline (or tight rope), trail hike, swim, read, and dance.
 Her spirit animal is the courageous, intuitive tiger.

 Adrian joined our team in June 2020.
 Her favorite thing about Eno is helping patients feel better, and caring for so many pets.

 Her home in North Durham, just a 10-minute walk from our hospital, is all about creating a farm.
 She chose to live in our great Tar Heel state for its beautiful climate.

 Adrian likes to spend time with her human and fur family: husband, daughter, Bengal cats Apollo and Ares, Sampson the Pomeranian, and a mini Jersey cow named Maybelle.

 Her spirit animal is the cat: powerful, clever, intuitive, and magical.
 Her favorite quotation: “It is better to light a candle than curse the darkness.”

-Brad is married to Dr. Sabrina Grinstead and has many roles in the family business: public liaison, IT wizard, and, most importantly, dad to their two children, Alayna and Connor.
-He grew up in Arlington, Texas, an only child with a miniature Poodle and two gerbils.
+Brad is married to Dr. Sabrina Grinstead and has many roles in the family business: IT wizard, public liaison, and, most importantly, dad to their two children.
+He grew up in Arlington, Texas, with a miniature Poodle and two gerbils.

-Brad holds a PhD in electrical engineering and runs a small software development company.
-He also has experience in computer tech and sales.
-Dr. Brad’s favorite part of Eno is, of course, helping his beloved wife succeed in her dream.
-It makes all the gross medical talk he’s endured at the supper table worth it!
-His spirit animal is the steady, steadfast, and sensitive pangolin.
+Brad has a Ph.D. in electrical engineering and runs a small software development company.
+He has experience in computer tech and sales.
+His favorite part of being part of Eno is, of course, helping his beloved wife succeed in her dream.
+It makes all the gross medical talk he’s endured at the supper table worth it.
+His spirit animal is the steady, sensitive Pangolin.